Home Page of Murray J Leaf

 What I Do:

 My initial and still most important area of geographic interest was South Asia, specifically Northern India and most specifically a village in Punjab.
 Since first doing the field work for my dissertation there in 1964-66, I have tried to extend my understanding upward and outward by empirical links to wider and wider geographical horizons and more of what can be thought of as the institutions of the "higher" societal levels – organized religion, economics, government, and so on, and to more of India and more of Asia.
 By steps that would be too lengthy to recount, my initial study of the strategies behind household marriage decisions in Sidhupur Kalan has led me to studies of the green revolution, irrigation management, economic development and the relation between governmental structure and economic growth, and to consultancies in India on irrigation management, Bangladesh on flood responses, with the United Nations on sub-national development in Southeast Asia, and in the United States on comparative law and asylum law, including service as an expert witness before civil and immigration courts.
+Most recently, a lifetime of interest and participation has finally resulted in what I hope will be recognized as a ground-breaking and useful description of faculty governance in American universities and colleges.

 I have been teaching at U T Dallas since 1975, starting as associate professor.
 Before that I taught for six years as an assistant professor at UCLA, and for one year at Pomona College.